PumpMagic/PumpMagic.github.io/_posts/2020-08-14-elastic-apm-scalatra.md

 }
 ```

-By making your servlets extend `ScalatraApmServlet` instead of `ScalatraServlet`, their routes will be distinguished in APM.
+If you make your servlets extend `ScalatraApmServlet` instead of `ScalatraServlet`, their routes will be distinguished in APM.

+This works because when an `action` is evaluated, the APM agent will have already established a transaction for us.
+We're just overriding its name.

-This works with Scalatra 2.7.0.
-I imagine it's prone to breaking with major Scalatra releases, but hope it won't be too hard to adapt when that happens.
+I use this with Scalatra 2.7.0.
+I imagine it's prone to breaking with future Scalatra releases, but am hopeful it won't be too hard to adapt when that happens.

 [img-do-get]: {{ page.imgDir }}/doget.png